 In for Stroll

-Get your warm mittens and scarves on; grab a warm coffee, tea or cider, and let us help you get to know where to go for Nantucket’s annual wintry bash, Stroll Weekend.
+Get your warm mittens and scarves on; grab a warm coffee, tea or cider, and let us help you get to know where to go for Nantucket’s annual wintry bash, Stroll Weekend, which is always held the first weekend in December.

 While it certainly has its fair share of legendary and historic tales from the past, Nantucket is far from a ghost town during this three-day extravaganza.
 The bustling activity, without exaggeration, makes town just as busy as any day in July or August.